Travel Author / Writing and Personal Development Coach

 Dave has worked as a Public Radio news anchor, a tour guide for Rick Steves' Europe, an international cruise ship lecturer, and an iguana groomer.
 (Okay, not really an iguana groomer.
 Iguanas get cranky when you try to groom them.)
 His work has been featured on the History Channel, Channel NewsAsia, and national radio broadcasts in the US and Australia.
 He has also been an opening speaker for Princess Märtha Louise of Norway.
 (True story: When the princess told Dave he spoke excellent Norwegian, Dave replied, "Thank you, Your Majesty.
 So do you.")

 For 16 years, Dave guided tours around Europe for Rick Steves' travel company.
 He has lived in the US, England, Norway, and Turkey and Singapore.
 He currently lives in Ho Chi Minh City, Vietnam, where he works as the Vietnam correspondent for TTG Asia and freelances for a variety of other publications including the Straits Times of Singapore, and Singapore Airlines' magazine and website.
 His work has also appeared in books by Rick Steves, Lonely Planet, Travelers' Tales, and the 2014 Moon Guide to Burma.

 Dave's own books, Getting Lost: Mishaps of an Accidental Nomad, and Globejotting: How to Write Extraordinary Travel Journals (and still have time to enjoy your trip!), have both been Amazon travel bestsellers.
 He is currently working on a new book, The Ghosts of Bui Vien Street, about modern life in Ho Chi Minh City.

 Dave shares his travel tales, humor essays, and writing advice on his website.
 (Please see below for the link.)
-He is available for one-on-one writing and travel coaching via Skype, e-mail, and in person.
+He is available for one-on-one writing and life coaching via Skype, phone, and in person.